amirkeren/bluemix-lab2/README.md

 2. Scroll down and choose "Watson Translator" and then choose "translator" under "Select an Action in this Package"

-3. Click on the Green "New Binding" on the bottom left, provide a name for the binding and select the instance of Watson Translator you created earlier
+3. Select the Blue "Language Translator" binding on the bottom left

 4. Click on "Add to Sequence" and "This Looks Good"